Scottish Tourist Board 4-Star Self-catering holiday accommodation in Dumfries & Galloway

 The Colvend Coast on the Scottish side of the Solway Firth is the perfect location for great holidays for families looking for plenty to see and do to those seeking a more relaxed break.

-Galloway Lodges at Barend are near Sandyhills Bay and just 10 minutes' walk from one of several pristine sandy beaches to be found along the coast.
+Have you always wanted to stay in a holiday lodge in Dumfries & Galloway?
+Then you will love our Galloway Lodges at Barend, They are near Sandyhills Bay and just 10 minutes' walk from one of several pristine sandy beaches to be found along the coast.
 Children will also be delighted to go paddling or rock-pooling at Rockcliffe or Kippford which is also a haven for the yachting fraternity.

 Our holiday lodges are adjacent to Bainloch Deer Park where visitors can experience a deer safari followed by a tasty lunch in the café.